 An alternate position, to allow your arms to rest, is to get into a tucked, racing position.
 This is a good one if you have a long, straight stretch of highway to get through.
-Sit back in the seat, lean forward and rest your chest on the tank, let your elbows drop down on either sides of the tank and keep your hands relaxed on the bars.
-Be extra cautious because you won’t have easy access to your clutch and brake levers which will slow your reaction time.
+Sit back in the seat, lean forward and rest your chest on the tank, let your elbows drop down on either side of the tank and keep your hands relaxed on the bars.
+Be extra cautious because you won’t have easy access to the clutch and brake which will slow your reaction time.

 Standard bikes, like the Bonneville, or the Honda CB1100, are inherently more comfortable than sportbikes.
 Their foot beg position is more forward, which places your legs in more of a regular sitting position.
 The upright handlebars mean you don’t have to lean forward as much.

 But, you still need to practice good posture when riding.
 The most important is to keep your back upright and straight and avoid the temptation to slouch your shoulders.
 Your chest should be upright, which will help keep your shoulders down and your back straight.

 The handlebars should be adjusted so that when you’re in a comfortable, upright position, you should not be reaching for the bars.
 Instead, the bars should be at a distance where your elbows are slightly bent and relaxed.
 The ideal position for a standard motorcycle should look similar to someone sitting at their desk, typing.
 (But having a lot more fun)